 If you own a business with an online presence, A/B testing is a crucial approach that can keep your company engaged and competitive.
 As a business owner or digital marketer, two things will impact your results: things that you actually know and things you think you know.

 The truth is a lot of marketers base business decisions on hunches.
-A/B testing enables you to make decisions based on real data as opposed to what you presume.
-You also gain valuable insights about the level and effectiveness of social sharing.
+If A/B testing is done correctly, it enables you to make decisions based on real data as opposed to what you presume.
+You also gain valuable insights about the level and effectiveness of your marketing campaigns, website offerings and much, much more.

 Benefits of A/B Testing

 A/B testing will force you to analyze every aspect of any content that you want to create or test.
 It enables you to gain insights and create a list of improvements.
-The very act of running an A/B test can help you improve the level of copy that reaches customers.
-Ultimately, A/B testing’s purpose is to increase the rate of conversions.
+The very act of running such a test can help you improve the level of copy that reaches customers.
+Ultimately, its purpose is to increase the rate of conversions.
 Here is a list of what A/B testing can help accomplish.

 2. Content should convert visitors into buyers.
 Crafting two versions of the same campaign makes it easy to see which one brings about the best results, and which content inspires people to act.
-This is an easy way to create and convert more leads.
+A/B testing is an easy way to increase conversions, simply by optimizing in small areas at a time.

 4. A/B testing allows for easy analysis.
 It makes it easy to determine wins from losses.
 Testing can also help you closely examine visitor behavior on your site.
 The goal is to increase your return on investment for both short and long-term conversions.
 Of course, you should always factor in occurrences like holidays or anything that can influence planning, campaigns, and future testing.